 Spider… just the word makes most of us shiver!
 Arachnophobia, or the fear of spiders, has been listed as one of the top five phobias for decades.
-But of the 37,500 species of spiders worldwide only two groups - the recluse and widow spiders - are considered poisonous to humans.
-Tarantulas, jumping spiders, orb weavers and wolf spiders are but a few of the many harmless species that can be found in and around your home.
+But of the 37,500 species of spiders worldwide only two groups are considered poisonous to humans in the U.S. – the recluse and widow spiders.
+Tarantulas, jumping spiders, orb weavers and wolf spiders are but a few of the many species that can be found in and around your home.

-Most spiders are small anthropods that feed on insects.
-This makes them beneficial in helping to manage pests in gardens, fields, forests and homes but are unwelcome houseguests.
-Here are a few steps that can be of help:
+Most spiders feed on insects.
+This makes them beneficial in helping to manage pests in gardens, fields, forests and homes, but they are unwelcome houseguests.

 If your spider situation gets out of control contact the nearest HomeTeam Pest Defense branch to schedule an inspection around the perimeter of your home.